Storm damage creates troubled commute for some

 Limited Service was operating between Poughkeepsie and Croton-Harmon on the Hudson Line and limited service was also operating between Southeast and North White Plains on the Harlem Line.
 Service remains suspended between Wassaic and Southeast.

+The Harlem Line experienced delays of up to 40 minutes during the evening rush due to a downed tree in the vicinity of Crestwood (Yonkers).

-Some trains will be canceled and combined and customers should expect delays and crowded conditions.
+Some trains will be canceled and combined, and customers should expect delays and crowded conditions.
+Riders are urged to listen for station announcements.

-For a complete list of cancelled trains, please check this link: http://ow.ly/qQTl30k1n0e
+For a complete list of canceled trains, please check this link: http://ow.ly/qQTl30k1n0e

 Here's a look at the severe thunderstorm as it plowed through Saugerties, New York.